Cyclic- and helical-symmetry-adapted phonon formalism within density functional perturbation theory: Symmetry-adapted DFT

 where $\Lambda$ is a set of Lagrange multipliers $\lambda_{n,\bk}$ for enforcing the normality of the orbitals, and $\mu$ is the Lagrange multiplier for enforcing the constraint on the number of electrons in the fundamental domain, commonly referred to as the Fermi level.
 It follows from the stationarity of the Lagrangian that:

 where $\mathcal{H}_\bk$ is the wavevector-dependent Hamiltonian operator, with the exchange-correlation and nonlocal pseudopotential operators taking the form:

-The Hamiltonian operators depend on the electron density, which in turn depends on the orbitals, and therefore the governing equations must be solved iteratively to achieve self-consistency.
+The boundary condition satisfied by the symmetry-adapted Kohn--Sham orbitals in Eq.~\ref{Eq:EL:Eigen} corresponds to Bloch's theorem in the helical coordinate system \cite{sharma2021real}.
+As noted in the previous section, the corresponding Brillouin zone consists of the points $(\nu,\eta)$ such that $\nu \in \{0,1,2,\cdots,\mathfrak{N}-1\}$ and $\eta \in [-\pi/H,\pi/H)$.
+The Hamiltonian depends on the electron density, which in turn depends on the orbitals, and therefore the governing equations must be solved self-consistently.
+A common approach is the self-consistent field (SCF) method, i.e., a fixed-point iteration in which the eigenproblem in Eq.~\ref{Eq:EL:Eigen} is solved to obtain the orbitals, from which, together with the occupations in Eq.~\ref{Eq:EL:Occ}, the electron density is computed using Eq.~\ref{Eq:ElectronDensity}.
+The electrostatic potential is then obtained by solving the Poisson problem in Eq.~\ref{Eq:EL:Poisson}; together with the exchange-correlation potential in Eq.~\ref{Eq:EL:Vxc}, it is used to update the eigenproblem, and the process is repeated until self-consistency is achieved.
 The resulting electronic ground-state quantities can then be used to evaluate the energy and its first-order derivatives, which includes the atomic forces and stress tensor \cite{sharma2021real}.

+The cyclic- and helical-symmetry-adapted formalism presented above is for spin-unpolarized calculations within the pseudopotential approximation and at the LDA level of exchange and correlation.
+As in standard DFT, the pseudopotential approximation is adopted to reduce computational cost.
+The extension to all-electron calculations follows the standard DFT treatment \cite{suryanarayana2011mesh, Phanish2010}: the nonlocal pseudopotential energy term in Eq.~\ref{Eq:Energy} and the corresponding operator in the Hamiltonian in Eq.~\ref{Eq:EL:Eigen} are set to zero, and the ionic pseudopotential is replaced by the corresponding Coulomb potential.
+The framework can also be generalized to collinear spin-polarized calculations by solving separate eigenproblems for the two spin channels, which are coupled through the spin-resolved and total electron densities, following standard DFT.
+It can further be extended to semilocal exchange-correlation functionals, as demonstrated in earlier cyclic- and helical-symmetry-adapted work \cite{sharma2021real}.